hacickn/Smart-Home-Bilkent-G2C/detailed/PC_USER_INTERFACE_README.md

 > Note: After the Java 8, module system came to Java.
 Because we have written this code in JDK v1.8.0 we don't use this module system.Moreover, after the Java 9 javafx library is removed from default.
 Therefore when you are running program in intelliJ, Please use JDK 1.8(Any java 8' JDK )(In intelliJ v2020.1, you can download all JDK versions).
-However if you use Java JDK which is publish after the Java 8, you need to follow this steps(First step is valid for only after the java 10);
+However if you use Java JDK which is publish after the Java 8, you need to follow this steps(Second step is valid for only after the java 10);

 1) Instead of dealing with all this, you can download java JDK 1.8 version and choose it from the project sdk.
 Or you can follow the steps 2-6.